javadianf/Robot-Gesture-Action-Learning-Interface/README.md

 ## Related publication

-A paper based on this thesis was published by the institute.

-> _[publication reference placeholder]_

-Note on authorship: the paper draws on the work in this thesis, and the thesis is the primary and complete record of it.
+This thesis formed the basis of the following publication by the institute, where the gesture-based demonstration mode, including its implementation and experimental evaluation, was developed within the scope of this work, the paper draws on the work in this thesis, and the thesis is the primary and complete record of it.

+> _K.K.
+Narayanan, L.F.
+Posada, F. Hoffmann and T. Bertram, “Human-Machine Interfaces for Intuitive and Effective Demonstrations of Mobile Robot Behaviors,” in Proceedings of the 22.
+Workshop Computational Intelligence, KIT Scientific Publishing, Dortmund, 2014, Band 45, p.
+427._

 ---